 Cholera is an extremely virulent disease.
 It affects both adults and children and can kill within hours.
-Most (75%) people affected by the disease do not develop the symptoms although, the bacteria remains in their faeces (for 7-14days) and can spread the disease.
+Most people (about 75%) affected by the disease do not develop the symptoms although, the bacteria remains in their faeces (for 7-14days) and can spread the disease.

 Among the persons who develop the symptoms, 80% have mild to moderate symptoms whiles, 20% develop acute watery diarrhoea with severe dehydration.

 The signs and symptoms are:

 - Vomiting

 - Copious, fishy smelly diarrhoea (rice water stool)

-- Rapid heart rate
+- Rapid heart beat

 - Loss of skin elasticity

 - Dry mucus membrane

 - Low blood pressure

 - Thirst

 - Muscle cramps

 - Rapid breathing and dizziness

-- Restlessness / irritability (especially in Children)
+- Restlessness/ irritability (especially in Children)

+- In severe cases, death